An introductory tenancy is a 12-month trial council tenancy. At the end of the trial period you will normally get a longer-term tenancy.

 An introductory tenancy is a probationary tenancy that allows the council to decide if you are a good tenant.

-If your council uses introductory tenancies and you are made an offer from the housing register, it will be an introductory tenancy unless you are already a secure or assured tenant.
+If your council uses introductory tenancies and you are made an offer from the housing register, it will be an introductory tenancy unless you are already a secure tenant or a housing association assured tenant in your current home.

 How long is the trial period?